 Our Student Bursary scheme aims to support those with financial difficulties, ensuring they can enjoy the many opportunities that learning can bring.
 A bursary award helps directly with the cost of course fees.
 Applications have increased this academic year by 25% showing a need and demand for funding.

 How to donate

-By post: You can send a cheque to Student Bursary c/o Finance, City Lit, 1-10 Keeley Street, London, WC2B 4BA.
+By post: You can send a cheque to City Lit Student Bursary c/o Development, City Lit, 1-10 Keeley Street, London, WC2B 4BA.

 At City Lit: You can make a donation at the enrolment desk, reception area or Student Centre enquiry desk.

 There is a separate government funded scheme to help with costs of books and materials - this is the Discretionary Learner Support Fund (DLSF), please contact our Advice Team for more information on the DLSF.